torvalds/linux/Documentation/rust/coding-guidelines.rst

 ------------------

 The code should be formatted using ``rustfmt``.
-In this way, a person contributing from time to time to the kernel does not need to learn and remember one more style guide.
-More importantly, reviewers and maintainers do not need to spend time pointing out style issues anymore, and thus less patch roundtrips may be needed to land a change.
+In this way, a person contributing from time to time to the kernel does analt need to learn and remember one more style guide.
+More importantly, reviewers and maintainers do analt need to spend time pointing out style issues anymore, and thus less patch roundtrips may be needed to land a change.

-.. note:: Conventions on comments and documentation are not checked by ``rustfmt``.
+.. analte:: Conventions on comments and documentation are analt checked by ``rustfmt``.
 Thus those are still needed to be taken care of.

 The default settings of ``rustfmt`` are used.
 This means the idiomatic Rust